-- 11 The entity shall also disclose: - (a) the methods used to comply with the requirements in paragraphs 9(c) and 10(a). - (b) if the entity believes that the disclosure it has given to comply with the requirements in paragraph 9(c) or 10(a) does not faithfully represent the change in the fair value of the financial asset or financial liability attributable to changes in its credit risk, the reasons for reaching this conclusion and the factors it believes are relevant. - (c) [Not used]
+- 11 The entity shall also disclose: - (a) a detailed description of the methods used to comply with the requirements in paragraphs 9(c), 10(a) and 10A(a) and paragraph 5.7.7(a) of SB-FRS 109, including an explanation of why the method is appropriate. - (b) if the entity believes that the disclosure it has given, either in the statement of financial position or in the notes, to comply with the requirements in paragraph 9(c), 10(a) or 10A(a) or paragraph 5.7.7(a) of SB-FRS 109 does not faithfully represent the change in the fair value of the financial asset or financial liability attributable to changes in its credit risk, the reasons for reaching this conclusion and the factors it believes are relevant. - (c) a detailed description of the methodology or methodologies used to determine whether presenting the effects of changes in a liability's credit risk in other comprehensive income would create or enlarge an accounting mismatch in profit or loss (see paragraphs 5.7.7 and 5.7.8 of SB-FRS 109).
+If an entity is required to present the effects of changes in a liability's credit risk in profit or loss (see paragraph 5.7.8 of SB-FRS 109), the disclosure must include a detailed description of the economic relationship described in paragraph B5.7.6 of SB-FRS 109.